ismaHenzel/plc4x-extras-nifi-2.x/README.md

 ## License

 This project, being a fork of Apache PLC4X, is distributed under the terms of the **Apache License, Version 2.0**.
+The licence topic is only to avoid apache rat error, but if occurs, delete this README.md